WesleyBryie/ChumBucket/wiki/megathread/tools.md

 ## ► Miscellaneous

 * [Squawkr.io](https://www.squawkr.io/) - Get notified when a movie releases.
 You can also set parameters such as resolution
-* [subscene.com](https://subscene.com/) - multinlingual subtitles for movies/series
+* [subscene.com](https://subscene.com/) - Multilingual subtitles for movies/series
-* [addic7ed.com](http://www.addic7ed.com/) - multinlingual subtitles for movies/series
+* [addic7ed.com](http://www.addic7ed.com/) - Multilingual subtitles for movies/series

 &nbsp;